docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image58.png "Choices selection"%}

+##User defined function

+You may want to run calculations on every part of a product or baseline, for example determine its total price.
+This feature is available by blicking this button:

+{% image /assets/images/documentation/dev/user_function_button.png "User defined function button"%}

+The calculation can be a sum or an average.
+You choose which attribute will be used for calculation (below the weight).
+If the attribute is not defined on a part, the part is ignored.

+{% image /assets/images/documentation/dev/en/image78.png "User defined function view"%}

 ##Deliverable

 A deliverable is a product instance based on a product baseline and identified with a serial number.